 Art galleries and artists from India and Asian Subcontinent take part in this festival.
 The festival is an opportunity to explore and witness original artworks by these artists, which include drawings, sculptures, prints, photography, lithographs, prints, and a lot more.
 The primary motive behind this art fair is to bridge the gap between rural artists and metro cities/urban artists.
 Besides empowering the rural artists, the art festival also attempts to streamline the art viewing, selling, and buying process.

-The India Art Festival has been scheduled to commence from December 18th to December 21st in 2020.
-This year due to the COVID pandemic, this year the festival will be organized online as a precautionary measure.
+The India Art Festival has been scheduled to commence from 15th April to 18th April in 2021.
 People can participate in the festival through online links for which they have to subscribe to the official website of the India Art Festival.

 A visit to Delhi will always amaze you with its food, festivals, heritage, culture, events, and hospitality.
 If you are an art connoisseur then, Delhi has many art galleries, museums, exhibitions, and art fairs to amuse you.
 Delhi is 1400km via NH 48, 1500km via NH 19, and 2100km via NH 44 from Mumbai, Kolkata, and Bengaluru, respectively.
 Delhi is well-connected to every other state of the country via roadways, railways, and airways.
 Here, we have compiled the best travel modes and routes that you may consider if you are planning to participate in the event.